zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 Initially at bootstrap:
 * Reads all existing known committee operations committed to the `Tezos` blockchain and synchronises the data according to the `subzero` `primary` protocol store.
 * Triggers an `ice` bootstrap which initialises the network committee metadata and begins recording validator uptimes.
 This is required in order for consensus to be aware of network endpoints.
 * Triggers a `consensus` bootstrap which initialises the committee weight metadata.
 This is required in order for consensus to assign weight to committee members during validation.

 Once the protocol service is running:
 * Receives blocks from `consensus` and applies the (totally) ordered operations to the state.
-* Blocks are tagged with a quorum certificate which contain the signature required for supplying blocks to a Tezos client (the bridging endpoint).
+* Blocks are tagged with a quorum certificate which contain the signature required for supplying blocks to a `Tezos` client (the bridging endpoint).

 ### Integration into `ice` (bootstrap)

 The smart contract committee co-ordinator should provide validator identities to `ice` at the `subzero` network bootstrapping stage and subsequently update `ice` with changes in the validator set.
-This allows validators in `subzero` to connect to one another through the `ice` peer to peer layer, for determining the liveness of peers.
+This allows validators in `subzero` to connect to one another through the `ice` peer to peer layer and allows for subnetworks to determine the relative liveness of peers.

 The integration program:
 * Bootstraps `ice` from the existing operations - note: `ice` has to be provided with network endpoints along with the identities `Id` designated in the stake operations so that it knows how to connect to the nodes securely.